oroinc/documentation/user/storefront/account/cim/index.rst

 2. Provide the details of the new bank account in the form.

-3. To save the details of the bank account for the future use, select the **Save Payment Details** check box.
+3. To save the details of the bank account for the future use, select the **Save Payment Details** checkbox.

     .. image:: /user/img/storefront/cim/new_acc_at_checkout_form.png
        :alt: New bank account form at checkout